Yehia El-Gamal (pediatrician)

 Yehia El-Gamal (died 6 March 2021) was an Egyptian Professor of Pediatrics, Pediatric Allergy and Immunology Unit, and Chairman (1997-2001) of the Department of Pediatrics, Children's Hospital, Faculty of Medicine Cairo, Egypt.
 He established the first specialized unit of Pediatric Allergy and Immunology in Egypt in February 1988, and was president of the Egyptian Society of Pediatric Allergy and Immunology (ESPAI) which he founded in 2002, and editor-in-chief of the Egyptian Journal of Pediatric Allergy and Immunology.

 Career

-He was a member of the Technical Advisory Group of the World Health Organization (WHO) for polio eradication from 2003 and shared in research projects with the WHO, CDC (Atlanta, Georgia) and the Egyptian Ministry of Health to evaluate the efficacy of different types and regimens of oral polio vaccination.
+He was a member of the Technical Advisory Group of the World Health Organization (WHO) for polio eradication from 2003 and shared in research projects with the WHO, the CDC (Atlanta, Georgia) and the Egyptian Ministry of Health to evaluate the efficacy of different types and regimens of oral polio vaccination.

 He has 110 publications in international regional and national periodicals and was a member of the editorial board and regular reviewer of many national and international journals.
 He also supervised 30 PhD and 89 Masters Theses in pediatrics.